Mitsunee/stuff/python/minecraft-craft-helper/README.md

 ## Recipes File

 Place all recipes that should be resolved to their components into a yaml file.
 An [example file](./recipes-example.yml) and [schema](./recipes-schema.json) have been provided with the script.
+The file should contain a list of item objects containing the following properties:

+- a `name`,
-The file should contain a list of item objects containing a `name`, an optional amount of `outputs` (read: amount of the item created by the crafting recipe, default: 1) and a list of `ingredients`, where each ingredient must also have a `name` and may optionally have an `amount` (default: 1).
+- an (optional) `outputs` amount (read: amount of the item created by the crafting recipe, default: 1)
+- an (optional) `disabled` property (read: put `disabled: true` to disable the recipe)
+- a (required) list of `ingredients`, where each ingredient object must also have:
+  - a `name`
+  - an (optionally) `amount` (default: 1)

 ```yml
 - name: Redstone Repeater